 Have you been hearing radio ads for something called Wealth Beyond Wall Street offering a free book if you call a toll-free number?

 The promise sounds enticing: Use an index strategy to share in the upside of the stock market with no downside risk.
-If you’re wondering what that’s all about, I’m going to spill the beans in this review.
+You may also hear that this is the same strategy used by Walt Disney and JC Penney.
+If you’re wondering what it’s all about, I’m going to spill the beans in this review.

 Wealth Beyond Wall Street is the brain child of marketer Brett Kitchen, and Ethan Kap, a financial advisor.
 They typically appear together in pictures dressed in black suits and black sunglasses, standing next to a classic Mustang.
 (Reminds me of the Blues Brothers every time I see it.)